RicoRF/PersonalWebsite-FrontEnd/README.md

 )
 ```

-### Module Not Found
+### Module Not Found Errors

-If you encounter a module not found error, verify that the `paths` in `tsconfig.json` are correctly configured:
+Ensure your `tsconfig.json` is configured with the appropriate paths for absolute imports:

 ```json
 "baseUrl": ".",